mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Because, the mind is still very sticky.
 When you concentrate, [when] you practice samadhi with body and mind, it seems to be very clear and simple.
 But still, mind is very sticky; attaching to [thinking].

-For instance, if I say “no design of having reward”: [then, I think,] “I did it.” *[He laughs.]* Immediately we say, “I got it!
+For instance, if I say “no design of having reward”: [then I say,] “I did it!” *[He laughs.]* Immediately we say, “I got it!
 I am doing zazen in that way.”

 For instance, here is a story.
 A monk who attained enlightenment tells the teacher, “I have [come] here without carrying anything at all.
 What shall I throw away?
 Because I [am carrying nothing].”